-No Торіс Description Indicators 1 Monitoring Measurements of the quantity of water in and out of the system at supply mains.
-Number of water meters installed and in operation Measurements of inlet/outlet of storage tanks and different pressure zones Number of water meters installed and in operation Household level Number of household water meters installed and in operation Measurements from household water meters collected 2 Data management A consistent data management for keeping all observed data is required.
-This is best implemented by a database with import and export functionality.
-The export must be tailor- made in order to drive a simulation model Database established Import of observations in operation Export of time series established 3 Water demand Current water demand patterns (24h hours, weekly, monthly) subdivided into private households, industry, others is a prerequisite Patterns gathered Patterns verified by water metering
+No Topic Description Indicators 1 Monitoring Measurements of the quantity of water in and Number of water meters Widilitaring out of the system at supply mains. installed and in operation Measurements of inlet/outlet of storage tanks Number of water meters and different pressure zones installed and in operation Household level Number of household water meters installed and in operation Measurements from household water meters collected 2 Data A consistent data management for keeping all Database establishedImport of observations in management observed data is required.
+This is best implemented by a database with import and operation export functionality.
+The export must be tailor- Export of time series made in order to drive a simulation model established 3 Water demand Current water demand patterns (24h hours, weekly, monthly) subdivided into private households, industry, others is a prerequisite Patterns gatheredPatterns verified by water metering

-No Торіс Description Indicators for planning and establishing a hydraulic network model (see below).
+No Topic Description Indicators for planning and establishing a hydraulic network model (see below).
 Water demand projections are essential for planning.
-This should be done in close collaboration with urban and land use management departments.
-Projections assessed for different time periods 4 Modelling Modelling of the water supply system of Baku has manifold advantages: it requires an inventory of the system which is often very helpful for other reasons like asset management, for maintenance programmes etc. With a model established, leakage control and planning programmes are enabled.
+This should be done in close collaboration with urban and land use Projections assessed for different time periods 4 Modelling management departments.
+Modelling of the water supply system of Baku has manifold advantages: it requires an inventory of the system which is often very helpful for other reasons like asset management, for maintenance programmes etc. With a model established, leakage control and planning programmes are enabled.
 Model software selected (recommended: EPANET) Parameter and input collected Number and length of pipes integrated in the model Length of pipes integrated in the model Calibration run based on water metering verified Operational mode Once a model is in place, it could be coupled with near-real time observations.
 This is the prerequisite to run such a model in operational mode.
 This, in turn, facilitates leakage control and is the way forward to achieve pressure management.
 Hardware and software environment determined Formats for import / Export features conceived and designed Number of observation points which are coupled with the model Work flow established